cksystemsteaching/selfie/book.md

 1+1 = b10 = 2
 ```

 There are at least two interesting observations we can make here.
 Firstly, the carry bit is only 1 if both addends are 1.
-This corresponds to a logical *AND* operation!
+This corresponds to a logical *AND* operator!
 Secondly, the sum bit is only 1 if either the first addend is 1, or else the second addend is 1.
 This is logical *EXCLUSIVE-OR* or *XOR*!
 There is also logical *OR* but that is 1 if either of the two addends or *operands* is 1 including both.
 So, not the right choice here but still important for other things.

-Boolean Algebra can only talk about 0 and 1 (and is called Boolean Logic if 0 and 1 represent false and true, respectively), and apply logical operations such as AND, OR, and XOR.
-Those are called binary operations because they have two operands, not because they operate on bits!
-There is also one unary operation called logical *NEGATION* or *NOT* which obviously just flips the bit of its operand:
+Boolean Algebra can only talk about 0s and 1s, and is called Boolean Logic if 0 and 1 represent false and true, respectively.
+In addition to 0 and 1, Boolean Algebra features logical operators such as the above AND, OR, and XOR.
+They are referred to as binary operators because they have two operands, not because they operate on bits!
+There is also one unary operator called logical *NEGATION* or *NOT* which obviously just flips the bit of its single operand:

 ```
 NOT 0 = 1
 NOT 1 = 0
 ```

-And here is an overview of the binary operators for completeness:
+This is called a *truth table*, which is a bit more interesting for the above binary operators:

 ```
 0 AND 0 = 0